mongodb-developer/get-started-readme/README.md

 ## Frequently Asked Questions

-1. How do I modify the sample code ?
+#### 1. How do I modify the sample code ?

 Generally there are two ways to modify the sample code:

   * Modify the code within the Docker container.
-Before the execution of the code sample, you could alter the script using built-in editor (i.e. nano/vim). *Please note* that any modification inside of the container will be wiped when the container is terminated.
+Before the execution of the code sample, you could alter the script using built-in editor (i.e. nano/vim). **Please note** that any modification inside of the container will be lost when the container is terminated.
+The Docker container is more of an ephemeral environment.

   * Mount the host filesystem into the Docker container as a volume (see [Use Bind Mounts](https://docs.docker.com/storage/bind-mounts/)).
 For example in macOS, when launching the container you can include `-v /mypath:/myvolume` to make `/mypath` from the host available in the container as `/myvolume`.
+Any files created/modified in `/mypath` will persists even after the container is terminated.

-2. How can I connect the example code to MongoDB running on my machine ?
+#### 2. How can I connect the example code to MongoDB running on my machine ?

-If you choose to run a local `mongod` on your machine (the Docker host), you can connect to it from the `get-started` Docker container by setting `MONGODB_URL` to `mongodb://host.docker.internal:27017/`.
+You can connect to a local `mongod` from the `get-started` Docker container by setting `MONGODB_URL` to `mongodb://host.docker.internal:27017/`.